 Some people are allergic to hornet stings.
 When stung, they are at risk to go into anaphylaxis, which is life-threatening.

 For most people, stinging insects like hornets don’t usually cause more than a painful welt and some swelling.
 However, too many stings could cause life-threatening reactions.
+Better safe than sorry, call Fox Pest Control to get rid of hornets!

 In general, hornets eat crop-destroying insects and insect pests, which makes them beneficial in the wild.